 A Service Provider may not charge more than the Panel rate for the Personnel Classifications.
-Entities' internal procurement advisers will have access to Service Providers' Panel rates to ensure compliance, these rates are also available on DS4P.
 If a Service Provider proposes a higher rate, the entity should reject the rate and notify Finance via email: MASPanel@finance.gov.au or phone: (02) 6215 3399.

-An entity may accept 'Expert Personnel4' in an Order, as defined in the Head Agreement.
+An entity may accept 'Expert Personnel^{4'} in an Order, as defined in the Head Agreement.
 However there are no rates provided in the Head Agreement for Expert Personnel.
 Entities must consider whether or not the fees proposed for Expert Personnel represent value for money.